Journal of Neuroscience Research

 Review: The Journal of Neuroscience Research welcomes scholarly reviews from experts from within any neuroscience field.
 Focused, critical Reviews of a wide range of forefront areas of neuroscience will be considered for publication.
 The preferred format for Reviews is that of a focused, topical paper that helps specialists remain up to date with the information published in their subject while being informative for the non-specialist.
 As such, reviews should focus on recent developments in a given field, describe current trends and as applicable methodologies, and provide a critical opinion intended for broad readership.
 Authors of reviews should avoid concentrating solely or preferentially on their own work.
 The total length, including any figures, should not normally exceed 12 manuscript pages, using the standard format for regular articles.
 However, exceptions will be made on a case-by-case basis.
 References should be carefully and critically chosen and kept to a logical minimum.
 Reviews, whether author-initiated or solicited by the Journal, will be peer reviewed.
 Every attempt will be made to bring acceptable reviews to a rapid publication.
 Please email the editor prior to submitting an unsolicited Review.

-Commentaries: The Journal of Neuroscience Research welcomes commentaries that call attention to papers of particular note or provide critical comments on previous work.
-Commentaries should be kept to a maximum of 1000 words and may include no more than 1 Figure/Table.
-Commentaries are peer-reviewed and must contain only published data.
+Commentaries/Letter's to the Editor: The Journal of Neuroscience Research welcomes commentaries and letter's to the editor that call attention to papers of particular note or provide critical comments on previous work.
+These manuscripts should be kept to a maximum of 1000 words and may include no more than 1 Figure/Table.
+Commentaries and letter's to the editor are peer-reviewed.

 When submitting a manuscript to the Journal of Neuroscience Research, please specify which of our Associate Editors you would like to evaluate your work, based on their areas of expertise.